MichaelCurrin/dev-cheatsheets/cheatsheets/version-control/git/edit-commits.md

 ## Edit latest commit

-This is an easy approach but only works for the last commit.
+This is an easy approach but only works for the **most recent commit**.

 Here we get the chance to edit the commit message of the commit in the prompt that comes up.